Ideal for Summer Season

 DubrovnikDistance: 25 nm*

 Moving from one UNESCO World Heritage site to another, Dubrovnik is another location steeped in history and remarkable architecture.
-On arrival take the opportunity to relax in an environment ideal for relaxation.
+On arrival take the opportunity to bask in an environment ideal for relaxation.
 In a location completely devoted to trees, the Arboretum Trsteno is a beautiful botanical garden which deserves a moment of your attention.
-What makes this place even more special than it already is, is the fact it is the oldest arboretum in the world, dating back to 1492.
+What makes this place even more special than it already is the fact that it is the oldest arboretum in the world, dating back to 1492.

 For another steeple of impressive history it's time to pick up any medical supplies as you visit the third oldest pharmacy in the world.
 Built in 1317, this pharmacy is the only one in the city and is located at the Little Brother's Monastery.
 The impeccable atmosphere and surroundings of this highlight are truly worthy of a visit and also makes great backdrops for holiday photographs.

 If you are in Dubrovnik over the summer months you are in for an extra special treat.
 Every year there is the annual Dubrovnik Summer Festival.
 Continuing over 45 days, the festival features many live plays and shows as well as concerts and a range of games for the residents and many visitors.
 Food is not in short supply at these festivals and you can guarantee you will never be hungry.

 Before returning towards the harbor, there are some magnificent buildings for you to see including the beloved church of St Blaise.
 Built in the 1800s this church is dedicated to the patron saint and holds some beautiful relics from Saint Blaise.
 Another church worth a quick visit is the fortress looking Gothic-Romanesque church.
 The outside appearance is deceptive, as you walk in there is a religious area for worship as well as an art museum.